 Three Listed Building and Planning applications were successfully approved to facilitate the extension and various essential repair works to conserve the Listed Building fabric.

-The project is due for completion in Spring 2018.
+The project completed in Spring 2018.

 Kitchen photography is courtesy of Herringbone Kitchens, who expertly crafted our fully bespoke kitchen design.
 The kitchen was also featured on Houzz in August 2018 as one of the Best of the Week: 29 Gorgeous Galley Kitchens Worldwide.